Wed 27.01.'21-Sun 02.05.'21CONCERT HALL

 ‘Universal Tongue’ is a project by visual artist Anouk Kruithof.
 She collected over 8,800 dance videos from YouTube and Instagram, in collaboration with a team of 50 researchers from across the globe.
 Each researcher received a symbolic payment of one euro per supplied video.
 They also wrote a short text for each one about the dance style(s) appearing in their selected video.
 The total length of the found footage was no less than 250 hours.
 After the raw cut there was still 80 hours left over.

 The final video installation consists of eight channels showing eight films lasting four hours each.
 There are 1,000 different dance styles on display in ‘Universal Tongue’.
 The photos, names and texts of the dance styles were turned into a sort of ‘danceclopedia’ and will soon be published in book form by the Ghent-based APE (Art Paper Editions).
-The book will be presented for the first time at Voo?uit in March 2021.
+The book will be published in May and you can already pre-order it here.

 Read more at universaltongue.com.